denisecase/Greenfoot-source-361/README.md

 1. Download the tutorial scenario [wombats.gfar](./scenario-tutorial/wombats.gfar)
 2. Start Greenfoot app.
 3. Click Scenario / Open GFAR.. / locate the gfar you downloaded and open.
-4. If asked, click Update automatically to update the scenario to version 3.6.
+4. If asked, click Update automatically to update the scenario.
 5. Follow the [tutorial](https://www.greenfoot.org/doc/tut-1).

 Greenfoot provides an easy-to-use game environment for teaching Object-Oriented programming with Java.